 Approximately 65% of the college’s students are non-commuters and require housing in the area.
 PCA&D offers a ‘Housing Referral Service,’ providing housing and roommate listings to foundation, transfer, and returning students.
 Typically, our students travel 5 blocks or less from their apartment to the college.
 Pennsylvania College of Art & Design has evening security to monitor our facilities while students use studio space.
 PCA&D also offers a ‘Ride Home Program’ for our BFA students living in Lancaster city limits.
 This service is available for students who are working after class hours and would feel more comfortable taking a cab home instead of walking.
 This service is free and only requires the student to have their student ID with them.

 Our rolling admissions process allows us to review applications year round.
 Priority is given to applicants who apply early.
-Applications should be submitted by March 1 for the fall semester and November 1 for the spring semester for priority consideration.
-The average acceptance rate is 52%.
+Applications should be submitted by March 1 for the fall semester and December 1 for the spring semester for priority consideration.
 Transfer students must be accepted to PCA&D before receiving a final credit evaluation from our dean of students.

 More than 90% of PCA&D students receive some form of financial assistance.
 Students may be eligible for a full-range of federal, state, and institutional assistance that includes scholarships, non-repayable grants, educational loans, and part-time work study.
 PCA&D also offers a convenient payment plan that can cover any balances remaining after deducting financial aid awards.
 Please visit our section on tuition and fees for the most updated listing on costs.